Juu/humidor-control/README.md

 # humidor-control
-Watch humidity, temperature and other events in your humidor, measured by an Arduino and sent to a web server.
+Watch humidity, temperature and other events from your humidor on a web interface, all measured by an Arduino.

 ## Arduino part
 Coming soon.